Michael Yon: General themes

 Yon's writing is marked by its fondness for American service personnel and Iraqis, both military and civilian alike.
 He sees those groups as engaging bravely in a just nation-building.
 USA Today has called him "unflinchingly pro-military".
 It is also marked by candor about what he regards as U.S. and Iraqi failures, which led The Los Angeles Times to label Yon a "lone gun".
 For example, Yon notably covered the story of an Iraqi taxi driver mistakenly killed by U.S. troops.
 Yon's work is often graphic in its nature compared to other reporting.

 Yon's reports detail his conflicts with the U.S. military command as well, which culminated in an October 2008 article in The Weekly Standard titled "Censoring Iraq".
 In particular, Yon has accused Barry A. Johnson of US Central Command of "a subtle but all too real censorship" as well as "ineptitude in handling the press".
 The article nearly caused the military to ban Yon from re-entering Iraq.
 Yon frequently criticizes what he sees as inept public relations efforts from the Army staff.

 The style of Yon's reports has garnered praise from The New York Times, calling it "enough first-hand observation, clarity and skepticism to put many professional journalists to shame", as well as Slate, calling it "the grizzled, noirish [sic] style of war reportage from earlier eras."
 Military.com has stated that Yon re-defined war coverage for the new media.

 Yon has also been criticized by members of the Army, such as by Lt.
 Col. Steven Boylan in September 2005, who have said that he violated his embed agreement by releasing photos of dead and injured soldiers before their family members were notified.
 He also has been accused of skirting Army rules by working before he formally signed up with a news agency.
 However, Yon is not employed by any news organization, and employment by a news organization is not a requirement for embedding with U.S. Forces.

-Yon's editorial columns have run in National Review Online and in The New York Post.
 Although working as a writer, Yon crossed the line in Mosul and engaged in combat in an attempt to save the lives of four American soldiers.
 The Commander, Lieutenant Colonel Erik Kurilla, had been shot three times, while Command Sergeant Major (CSM) Robb Prosser was fighting hand-to-hand combat with the Al Qaeda member who just shot Kurilla.
-Two American Soldiers, frozen in fear, refused to fight.
+Two American soldiers, frozen in fear, refused to fight.
 Yon had a chance to flee but instead, while CSM Prosser was fighting the terrorist hand-to-hand, he grabbed Prosser's empty rifle, took ammunition from a lieutenant who refused to fight, and Yon joined combat.
-His dispatch about the incident became his best known work, but it led to a strict reprimand from the Army administration.
+His dispatch about the incident led to a strict reprimand from the Army administration.
 He wrote in August 2009 that it is not his place to directly interfere in what he covers.